The Garden of Evening Mists: Critical reception

 Critical reviews of The Garden of Evening Mists were mostly favourable.
 The Independent's Boyd Tonkin wrote that "Tan writes with breath-catching poise and grace."
 He appreciated the combination of "action-packed, end-of-empire storytelling" and Tan's effort to "capture stillness on paper."
 Meanwhile, Dominique Browning, writing for The Daily Telegraph, described Aritomo as "a fascinating character", and found the book "a strong, quiet novel."
 Manasi Subramaniam of the Asian Review of Books found the ending "incredibly satisfying," and commented on the writing's "lush beauty and artistry of a Japanese garden."
-The Guardians Kapka Kassabova noted that "[i]t is impossible to resist the opening sentence" of the novel: "On a mountain above the clouds once lived a man who had been the gardener of the Emperor of Japan."
+The Guardian's Kapka Kassabova noted that "[i]t is impossible to resist the opening sentence" of the novel: "On a mountain above the clouds once lived a man who had been the gardener of the Emperor of Japan."

 On 25 July 2012, the book was longlisted for the Booker Prize, and on 11 September it was shortlisted.

 On 14 March 2013, it won the Man Asian Literary Prize.

 On 14 June 2013, it won the Walter Scott Prize for Historical Fiction.

 The book was one of eight finalists for the International Dublin Literary Award (2014).